Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue: Classification Model Threshold Optimization and Detailed Classification Specifications

 \subsection{Single-Label Threshold Optimization}

 For each style label, we independently select the optimal decision threshold on the validation set by maximizing the F1 score.
 This label-specific optimization is consistently applied across all models to ensure fair comparison.
+For each model, the complete threshold list is provided in the anonymous repository for full reproducibility.